0xMiden/miden-client/docs/typedoc/web-client/classes/TransactionRecord.md

 # Class: TransactionRecord

-Stored transaction with details and status.
+Describes a transaction that has been executed and is being tracked on the Client.

 ## Methods